 - Focus on giving process praise to others.
 In your interactions with children, friends, or coworkers, try to focus on people’s behavior.
 When someone does something great, resist the urge to simply say “You’re so great!” and instead tell them what specifically they did that was so wonderful.

 - Notice your patterns.
-How often do you find yourself giving person praise and to whom?
+How often do you find yourself giving a person praise and to whom?
 Become more aware of your patterns so you can work on shifting them.